mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 Depending on the specific solver variant, the length of phase 2 can be limited to 8 moves or left unlimited [^speedsolving.com-wiki-nd].
 In the unlimited version, phase 2 contains 3981312 states that can be solved within 16 moves, while phase 1 constains nearly 11 trillion states with a maximum of 15 moves.

-Instead of terminating at the first solution, the algorithm continues to search by incrementally increasing the phase 1 length while decreasing the phase 2 length until it finds an optimal solution.
+Instead of terminating at the first solution, the algorithm continues to search by incrementally increasing the phase 1 length while decreasing the phase 2 length until it finds an optimal solution or reach the desired solution length.
 Furthermore, the solver is capable of finding quick and short suboptimal solutions (20 moves or less) using the same logic.

 A notable feature is that the Feather's algorithm finds suboptimal solutions while searching for an optimal one.
 Consequently, the phase 2 length does not necessarily have to be 0 in order to prove that the solution found is optimal.